Kick Counts: How To Track & Why It's Necessary - Baby Chick

 This surveillance can include a non-stress test, which involves at least 20 minutes of continuous fetal heart rate monitoring.
 Additionally, a biophysical profile (BPP) may be necessary.
 A BPP ultrasound assesses fetal movement, breathing, tone, and amniotic fluid levels.
 Both tests provide a more detailed evaluation of your baby’s well-being.2

 Your baby will spend much of its time, from embryo to birth, finding a balance between rest and acrobatics.
-When the third trimester rolls around, you must be aware of your little one’s movements, and knowing when to start fetal kick counts become essential.
+When the third trimester rolls around, you must be aware of your little one’s movements, and knowing when to start fetal kick counts becomes essential.
 Knowing how to troubleshoot a quiet baby that should be moving is important.
 Do not hesitate to contact your obstetric provider if you are concerned about your baby’s activity at any point in your pregnancy.

 Share